A node is a single report server that shares its configuration and monitoring responsibilities with its peers within the same cluster.

 New nodes that are fresh installations and contain no data in their databases automatically receive the configuration and data to analyze, so no reset is necessary.
 This process occurs after at least one configuration refresh interval (by default, approximately 10 minutes).

 Primary node in the primary cluster.
 This node is responsible for sharing its configurations and settings with the rest of the nodes and clusters based on synchronization options set at each cluster.
 This is the node that collects data from all other clusters and displays all reports.
 This is the node that can display the reports of data monitored by the entire farm.

-The green label indicates that the connection and configuration statuses are available and the node type is CAS.
+The green label indicates that the connection and configuration statuses are available and the node type is NAM Server.

 Primary node in a secondary cluster.
 This node is responsible for sharing its configurations and settings with the rest of the nodes (report servers) attached to the particular cluster.
 Any configuration changes and settings will propagate to all nodes of the same type within the given cluster.